 Complete(myReconciler)

 When a resource is created, the cache informer tells the watcher.
 A goroutine spawns, polls on its interval, compares desired against actual.
-If drift is detected, a GenericEvent lands in the controller’s work queue with the CR’s name and namespace.
+If drift is detected, a reconcile.Request lands directly in the controller’s workqueue with the CR’s name and namespace.
 The reconciler wakes up, for real work this time.

 If nothing drifts, nothing happens.
 That’s the whole point.